kfirbreger/Kfir-Breger-Blog/src/20130507-MySQL-Optimalization-1.md

 	SELECT column_name FROM table_name PROCEDURE ANALYSE()\G;

-MySQL will analyse the column and make recommendation on the optimal field type. for instance if the field type can be replaced by an [enum](http://dev.mysql.com/doc/refman/5.5/en/enum.html).
+MySQL will analyse the column and make recommendation on the optimal field type.[^procan] for instance if the field type can be replaced by an [enum](http://dev.mysql.com/doc/refman/5.5/en/enum.html).
 The optimal field recommendation can be then used in an alter table query.
 If for instance MySQL recommends <code>SMALLINT(3) UNSIGNED NOT NULL</code> and the column has a different field type running the following query will change the column to the recommended type[^mysqlDataIntegrity].

 	ALTER TABLE table_name MODIFY COLUMN column_name SMALLINT(3) UNSIGNED NOT NULL;